 Minecraft is ideally played on a larger device because it requires lots of item management and swapping between materials in your inventory, and this can be done far more precisely on a tablet than on a smartphone.Minecraft: Pocket Edition

 Some say playing a board game on a tablet is a crime, and as a board game fan, I tend to agree, but there are exceptions to this rule.
 Playing a board game on Android is a great way to test drive a game before you purchase a physical copy because they are far cheaper than the real thing.

 Ticket to Ride and Catan are good examples of this, but I highly recommend Talisman for a deeper game experience.
 Some people argue that it's purely a roll-and-move board game and that it doesn’t require much strategy, but that's up for debate.
 What I can say with some certainty, however, is that it's a blast to play, with the 'dice with death' part being particularly nerve-racking.

 Hit me up in the comments or Twitter if you want to argue about how good Talisman is.Talisman

 What tablet list would be complete without a racing game?
-Asphalt Nitro is a Gameloft title in the long-running Asphalt series and, as the name suggests, it provides some high-octane fun.
+Asphalt Xtreme is a Gameloft title in the long-running Asphalt series and, as the name suggests, it provides some off-road fun.

-If you’re looking for the most well-rounded racing game currently on Android, this could be it.Asphalt Nitro
+If you’re looking for a great racing game for your Android Tablet, this could be it.Asphalt Xtreme: Rally Racing

 These are the games that I consider essential for your Android tablet, but this list covers just a few of the thousands of cool games that are optimized for tablets, and I’m sure everyone has their favorites.
 What are yours?
-Lets us know in the comments below.
+Are there any we've missed that you think we should have included?
+Let us know in the comments below.